songweizhi/HgtSIM/README.md

 Input files and arguments
 ---

-1. Sequences of genes to be transferred (in multi-fasta format)
+1. Sequences of genes to be transferred (in multi-fasta format).
-1. A folder holds all recipient genomes
+1. A folder holds all recipient genomes, one file per genome.
 1. The mutation level of genes to be transferred.
-This can be specified either as a fixed value, or a range of values (the 'mixed' mode).
-If the 'mixed' argument was provided, HgtSIM will randomly select a value between user specified minimum and maximum mutation levels to alter the query genes.
+This can be specified either as a fixed value, or within a range (the 'mixed' mode).
+If the 'mixed' argument was provided, HgtSIM will randomly select a value between user specified minimum and maximum mutation levels to alter each gene transfer.

-        # with fixed mutation level
+        # with fixed mutation level (e.g. 10%).
         python3 HgtSIM.py -t genes.fasta -d distribution.txt -f input_genomes -r 1-0-1-1 -x fna -i 10

-        # with 'mixed' mode
+        # with 'mixed' mode (e.g. 5-25%)
         python3 HgtSIM.py -t genes.fasta -d distribution.txt -f input_genomes -r 1-0-1-1 -x fna -mixed -mini 5 -maxi 25

 1. The ratio of mutation categories (separated with dash).
 The default setting is '1-0-1-1'.
-Please refer to the manuscript (or the figure below) for how to set it.
+Please refer to the manuscript (http://dx.doi.org/10.7717/peerj.4015) or the figure below for its setting.
 ![ratio_selection](images/ratio_selection.jpg)
-        The correlation of mutation on the nucleotide level and the resulting aa changes under different mutation category ratios

 1. The distribution of transfers to the recipient genomes.
-The first column refers to the recipient genomes(no extension), followed by a list of genes to be transferred into it (separated with comma).
+The first column refers to the recipient genomes(without file extension), followed by a list of genes to be transferred therein (separated with comma).

         BAD,AAM_03063,AKV_01007,AMAC_01196,AMAU_02632,AMS_01785
         BDS,AAM_00175,AKV_00943,AMAC_00215,AMAU_02085,AMS_01465